coderofsalvation/typeshave.php/README.md

     foo2( 123 );       // fail please

-> typeshave uses the establish [jsonschema](http://jsonschema.net) validation-format.
+> typeshave uses the established [jsonschema](http://jsonschema.net) validation-format.
 Re-usable in many other areas (database-, restpayload-, form-validation and so on)

 or